hlopes/easy-money/docs/overview.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-[http://localhost:3000/api/hello](http://localhost:3000/api/hello) is an endpoint that uses [Route Handlers](https://beta.nextjs.org/docs/routing/route-handlers).
-This endpoint can be edited in `app/api/hello/route.ts`.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.